gjpelletier/delta_method/README.md

 ### Example 2: Using kdeplot with delta_method to overlay nonlinear regression prediction intervals onto bivariate kernel density estimates

-In this example we analyze the pH and aragonite saturation (Ωara) of seawater samples from the Multistressor Observations of Coastal Hypoxia and Acidi cation
+In this example we analyze the relationship between pH and aragonite saturation (Ωara) of seawater samples from the Multistressor Observations of Coastal Hypoxia and Acidi cation
  (MOCHA) Synthesis dataset (https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0277984) along the US west coast during April-Septenber in the upper 200 meters of the ocean within 40 km of the coast.

 ```